orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 - [ ] **Non-commital ignorance:** perhaps undirectedness - or some non commital to what part of the structure is being latched onto phrased as a combination (similar to multiway-computation) where it merely allows all the possible connectivities (which abstractly reasned could ometimes be interpreted as probabilities at some other level of description)

 - [ ] Different level of description (simulation) ; That this ignorance (; variance) doesn't matter, or can just be explicitly stated.
-- [ ] "Can abstractly only satisfy a loop through another loop?
-While pattern matching?"

 - [ ] General notion of constructing superpositions (; equivalences) or inconsistencies and enumerating possibilities
 	- [ ] Expanding superpositions to there permutations (a simple rewrite rule?) - For the general case? (/combinatorics)
 - [ ] Non-abstract realizations